chinmaysagade/reWizeNotes/purpose.md

 You find thin edge where you are competent is doing what you do but you also push yourself.
 That is where meaning lies.
 It's a consequence of right balance between negative emotions like anxiety and pain that protect you from harm and exploratory play systems that drive you forward.

+### Tie motivation to internal stimili.
+Using externa motivation to start changes is okay, like a training wheel, but after sometime, the wheels have to come off and if not tied to internal stimuli , then it's destined for failure.